basp/oni/README.md

 Next, startup Erlang referencing the `ebin` directory using `erl -pa ebin` (or `werl -pa ebin` if you are on Windows).

+## Important
+Currently there are no checks on who can evaluate expressions directly so every player can evaluate Erlang code with the `;` prefix.
+Keep this in mind if you put the listener on an public open port.
+Oni doesn't really care about flags or permissions just yet but it will eventually.

 ## Running
 In the Erlang shell, type `oni:init().` and all the moving parts of Oni will be initialized.